karenarialin/karenarialin.github.io/README.md

 10. Switch blog to Wordpress.org

-11. Left-align text
+11. Left-align [text

 12. Choose a Black Sheep piece to put on the Internet

-13. Change fonts
+13. Change fonts √

+14. Sidebar menu for mobile site

+15. Change link animations